lifepillar/middleman-by-lifepillar/README.md

     bundle install
     bower install

-`bundle install` will update all the gems and, in particular, Font Awesome.
+`bundle install` will update all the gems.
 `bower install` will create a directory called `bower_components`, containing Foundation's files.

 Then, to build and serve your web site: